Scaffold-Stark/ss2-docs/docs/disable-type-linting-error-checks.md

 ## Disabling Commit Checks

-We run the `pre-commit` [git hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) which lints the staged files and doesn't let you commit if there is an linting error.
+We run the `pre-commit` [git hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) which lints the staged files and doesn't let you commit if there is a linting error.

 To disable this, go to the `.husky/pre-commit` file and comment out `yarn lint-staged --verbose`